 Sports drinks are everywhere.
 They have become so ubiquitous that you can find a cooler full of sports drinks at just about any gas station, convenience store or grocery store (except Whole Foods) in Central Texas.

 Gatorade—by far, the industry leader—has become almost as generic as Kleenex.
 No soccer game or football game is complete without a bottle of Gatorade, you can even use of for casinodames.
 And the post-game celebration of dumping the Gatorade cooler on the coach or star player is such an institution, it has long ago become a sports cliché.
+Check out this page now to find more online casino games.

 What about runners?
 If you’re training through our beastly summer, do you need to consume sports drinks?